 AI Talent Shortage: Challenges and Opportunities in Energy

-AI on a personal level: help your career growth
+AI on a personal level: Advancing your career

-For personal use AI is no longer a new or innovative concept – it has become a common and essential tool for individuals seeking to improve their skills, optimize their job applications, expand their networks and advance their careers.
-Here are the common uses of AI in your career growth:
+For personal use AI is no longer a new or innovative concept – it has become a common and essential tool for individuals seeking to improve their skills, optimize their job applications, expand their networks and advance your careers.
+Here are the common uses of AI in advancing your career:

 Challenges and Considerations of AI